matrix-org/synapse/docs/workers.md

 See the sample config for the full documentation of each option.

-Under **no circumstances** should the replication listener be exposed to the public internet; it has no authentication and is unencrypted.
+Under **no circumstances** should the replication listener be exposed to the public internet; it is unencrypted and unauthenticated unless `worker_replication_secret` is configured.

 ### Worker configuration